rebootoio/vaxiin-doc/docs/cli-reference/create.md

 CREATE a state from a yaml file.
 Empty, self-documenting yaml files can be created using the [GENERATE](generate) command.

 ## RULE
 CREATE a rule from a yaml file or via interactive mode.
 Empty, self-documenting yaml files can be created using the [GENERATE](generate) command.
 You can set rules as disabled by setting the `enabled` parameter to `false`.
-You can also chain multiple actions inside a rule, separating them via `,` (colon) character.
-So you could do something like `reset provisioning state, change boot device, reboot`, as per the yaml example below.
-As these are actually an array, when using json format, you'd specify `[action1, action2, action3]`.
+The rule contains an array of actions that will be run in order so you could do something like `reset provisioning state, change boot device & reboot`, as per the yaml example below.

 ```
 name: reset provisioning